GeneDer/coding-challenge/README.md

 2.00
 2.00
 2.00
-1.67
+1.66
 2.00
-1.67
+1.66
 ```

 The output should be a file in the `tweet_output` directory named `output.txt` that contains the rolling average for each tweet in the file **(e.g. if there are three input tweets, then there should be 3 averages)**, following the format above.
-The precision of the average should be two digits after the decimal place (i.e. rounded to the nearest hundredths place).
+The precision of the average should be two digits after the decimal place with truncation.

 ## Collecting tweets from the Twitter API